NSW schools: mandatory from Term 1, 2027

 of bullying interactions have peer onlookers

-Peer bystanders interrupt bullying within 10 seconds when they intervene.
+Peer witnesses interrupt bullying within 10 seconds when they intervene.
 Friendly Schools teaches the bystander skills that work.

 Pepler, Craig & Hawkins (2010); EfP p.
 34.